wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

 #### - /getSuccessfulQueryResults

-  Using this resource, users can get the successful query results from salesforce
+  Using this resource, users can get the successful query results from salesforce.

   1. Select the 'Property' mediator.
 This mediator will extract the queryJobId from the request payload and enable its use in other operations within this sequence.
         ```xml